dmeister/blog/_posts/2020-05-25-effective-java.md

 Java introduced Lambdas in Java 8 (in 2014).
 C++ introduced Lambdas in C++11.

 Streams (also in Java 8) are quite similar to ranges in C++20.
 However, they also have some overlap with standard algorithms.
-My knowledge about ranges in C++ is just book (or better YouTube talk knowledge).
+My knowledge about ranges in C++ is just book-knowledge (or better YouTube talk knowledge).

 In Java you can write: